therupdeep/ecommerce-project-dbms/README.md

 ## Updates Required

+1. add_to_cart,checkout procedures to be added.
+Register,login,show_balance,addmoney working.
-1. [executable_files](https://github.com/therupdeep/ecommerce-project-dbms/blob/main/executable_files) folder has files which have to executed by the user to perform an action like login,register,etc.
+2. [executable_files](https://github.com/therupdeep/ecommerce-project-dbms/blob/main/executable_files) folder has files which have to executed by the user to perform an action like login,register,etc.
 3. ~~@Susnato implement the cardinality changes described in cardinality.md~~
 4. ~~Remove the online shopping site entity from the ERD diagram as we cannot make the Online Shopping site table with no attributes.
 Also remove its relationships with other tables.~~